• Skip to main content

 For this week’s tried and true, I am sharing a great Fiesta Corn Salsa Dip.
 This delicious recipe is from my best friend, Sandi – she always has the best food at her get-togethers.

-This past weekend Sandi hosted a barbecue, there was great food all around, from drinks to dessert.
+This past weekend, Sandi hosted a barbecue, and there was great food all around, from drinks to dessert.
 This AWESOME DIP was the party favorite!
 The kids and adults swarmed this dip.
 SWARMED!
-Sandi had to refill the bowl two times.
+Sandi had to refill the bowl twice.
 The recipe makes a lot, so it’s a perfect appetizer for large gatherings.

 Lucky me, I snagged the recipe and get to share it with all of you.